hozuki/MilliSim/README.md

 bypassing OS version check (Wine seems to always return an OS major version less than 6), `MMDeviceEnumerator` still fails to initialize due to COM object creation failure. `MFCreateDxgiDeviceManager()` is just a stub.
 So up till September 2017, MilliSim is only able to run on Windows.

+<sup>2</sup> Playing a background video is not yet (version: v0.2) supported on Windows 7.
+It is
+supported on Windows 8 or later.

 ## Building